Tuition and Financial Aid

 Two types of financial support for graduate students are available through Cornell:

-Prospective students, particularly foreign students, are also encouraged to apply for support from other national, international, industrial, foundation, and government sources.
+Prospective students, particularly international students, are also encouraged to apply for support from other national, international, industrial, foundation, and government sources.

-Assistantships provide a full tuition fellowship.
-They also include individual coverage in the student health insurance plan and a 9-month stipend of $22,900 to cover the living expenses of one person; the stipend is not intended to cover the expenses of a family.
+Assistantships provide a full-tuition fellowship.
+They also include individual coverage in the student health insurance plan and a 9-month stipend of $23,470 for a GRA and $24,104 for a TA to cover the living expenses of one person; the stipend is not intended to cover the expenses of a family.
 Annual increases can be expected.

 Assistantships are awarded based on academic merit and the ability of the student to contribute to the teaching and research program in the Dyson School.
 To apply, check the "yes" box under the section titled, "Financial Support Application" on the graduate school application.